nitrictech/docs/docs/reference/providers/custom/building-custom-provider.md

 description: How to build a custom provider using Nitric
 ---

 This guide is for those that are interested in building their own custom provider to provide support for a missing cloud, or implementing their own internal development platform, or just curious to know how it all works.
 Nitric's main goal is to keep a general interface for interacting with cloud resources, regardless of the provider.
-This abstraction enables portability, developer efficiency, and standardises the way that code is written across teams.
+This abstraction enables portability, developer efficiency, and standardizes the way that code is written across teams.

 Nitric's cloud providers are individual plugins separated into a runtime and a deployment provider for AWS, GCP, and Azure.
 The [runtime provider](#runtime) is concerned with converting abstract SDK calls into direct cloud API calls.
 The [deployment provider](#deployments) takes a resource specification of topics, buckets, and functions and converts them into cloud resources.
 The providers, CLI, and SDK all work together to make the application deploy and run.